 2. Dumbbell Shoulder Press

-The dumbbell overhead shoulder press is an excellent variation to the barbell shoulder press.
+The dumbbell overhead shoulder press is an excellent variation of the barbell shoulder press.
 The fact is that the dumbbells allow a full range of motion.

 How To Do

-4. At the top of the movement, pause briefly with your arms fully extended, but without locking out your elbows.
+- Pause briefly at the top of the movement with your arms fully extended but without locking out your elbows.

 Tips